MicrosoftDocs/power-platform/power-platform/admin/security/data-storage.md

 #### Impact on Power App experiences
 Note the following impact on users:

 - **When a user, who doesn't meet an environment’s IP address restrictions, opens an app**: The following message is dispalyed: "This app stopped working.
 Try refreshing your browser."
-This experience will be updated to provide more contextual information to the user as to why the app couldn’t be launched.
+There are plans to update this experience to provide more contextual information to the user as to why the app couldn’t be launched.

-- **When a user, who does meet the IP address restrictions, opens an app**: The following will occur:
+- **When a user, who does meet the IP address restrictions, opens an app**: The following events occur:

   - A banner with the following message is displayed: “Your organization configured IP address restrictions limiting where Power Apps is accessible.
 This app may not be accessible when you use another network.
 Contact your admin for more details.”
 This banner appears for a few seconds and then disappears.
   - The app may load slower than if IP address restrictions weren’t in place.
 The IP address restrictions prevents the platform from using some performance capabilities that enable faster load times.

   If a user opens an app, while meeting the IP address requirements and then moves to a new network which no longer meets the IP address requirements, the user may observe app contents such as images, embedded media, and links may not load or be accessible.

-#### Logging of SAS Calls
+#### Logging of SAS calls
-This setting enables all SAS calls within the Power Platform to be logged into Purview.
-This logging will show the relevant metadata for all creation and usage events and can be enabled independent of the above SAS IP restrictions.
-BAP Services are currently onboarding this in 2024
+This setting enables all SAS calls within Power Platform to be logged into Purview.
+This logging shows the relevant metadata for all creation and usage events and can be enabled independently of the above SAS IP restrictions.
+Power Platform services are currently onboarding SAS calls in 2024.

 ### Related articles